 - 1. "It is my honor to rescue Timmy from the well." - 2.
 "Pay me for rescuing Timmy from the well." - 3.
 "I will fill the well with Drano and dissolve Timmy.
 Then I will murder you and eat your spleen."
-156

 While we may see this as a shortcoming of games and suggest that players will always desire the option to be evil, there is a strong distinction between allowing players to perform evil acts and to directly and immediately punish players within the game's internal moral system.
 We should also be aware that just because we can allow players to perform vile acts within a game does not mean that all games should have this option: the presence of such an option simply allows for the production of a different kind of game than one that does not.
 As a result, to expect all games that offer that choice or even cater to players who wish to play as evil characters is a shallow and restrictive order.
-There are many different conclusion promised in the beginning.
-The sadness and fatalism of Shadow of the Colossus merely reinforces this sense of inevitability and the player's ever-growing skill.
+There are many different kinds of players, just as there are many different kinds of games, and innovative game development is about expanding both audience and genre.
+Games should not be considered machines allowing the player to do anything under the sun or to only allow the player to do what other games have done before, and as we have demonstrated, there are multiple ways of producing meaning in games.